 Simple Helpful Journal and Planner Accessories

-There are many journal accessories (like repositionable tabs, DIY ribbon page bookmarks, no-bleed markers . . .) that can add ease, efficiency, and enjoyment to the use of journals and planners.
-I purchased and tested several of these items to review them for you and let you know what works and doesn't work.
+Journal accessories (like repositionable tabs, DIY ribbon page bookmarks, no-bleed markers . . .) can add ease, efficiency, and enjoyment to the use of journals and planners.
+I tested a bunch to review and let you know what works and doesn't work.

 Repositionable tabs turned out to be as-advertised and very useful.
 DIY ribbon bookmarks are supper easy to make.
 But some of the so called no-bleed markers were too-much-bleed for me.

 (I may receive commissions for purchases from links on this site, but they don't impact your cost.)